youtix/fox/README.md

 This will generate the various configuration files and back-test them in parallel workers.
 The `--max-workers` option controls how many workers can run at the same time.
 New workers start automatically as soon as a slot is free.

+## Gekko Worker

+The `src/workers/gekkoWorker.ts` script runs inside a Bun worker.
+It writes a temporary configuration file, launches the Gekko executable and reports basic resource usage once the back test completes.
+The worker always cleans up the generated file and terminates when done.

 ## Available Scripts